 If you’re like us, you spend several hours a day in front of a digital screen.
-However, our eyes are not designed for exposure to artificial blue light emitted from digital devices.
-Exposure to artificial light causes eye fatigue, dry eyes, blurred vision, headaches - symptoms of digital eye strain.
-Beyond damaging the eyes, staring at screens at night disrupts the circadian rhythm that regulates the release of melatonin, preventing us from falling asleep and degrading sleep quality.
+The problem is that our eyes are not designed to be constantly exposed to the harsh blue light emitted by computer screens, phones, and television.
+Exposure to artificial blue light causes eye fatigue, dry eyes, blurred vision, headaches - symptoms of digital eye strain also known as Computer Vision Syndrome.
+Beyond damaging the eyes, exposure to blue light at night disrupts the circadian rhythm that regulates the release of melatonin, preventing us from falling asleep and degrading sleep quality.

-Recent articles on the issue of artificial blue light:
+Articles on the effects and problem of blue light: